IDCI-Consulting/StepBundle/Resources/doc/events.md

 Create a Step Event Action Service
 ----------------------------------

-If you want to trigger action to step, you'll have to create a StepEventAction Service and stick it to the step.
+If you want to execute event action to step, you'll have to create a StepEventAction Service and stick it to the step.

 ```php
 // src\ExampleBundle\Step\Event\Action\ExampleStepEventAction.php